 Lithuania's Dairy Industry Overview

-Lithuania has a rich agricultural history and holds a significant position in the global dairy market, known for producing high-quality dairy products that cater to both domestic and international consumers.
-The country's dairy farming industry significantly contributes to its economy, sustaining both the domestic market and export demand.
+Lithuania has a rich agricultural history and is a prominent player in the global dairy market.
+The country's dairy products are renowned for their quality, satisfying both domestic consumers and international markets.
+The dairy farming industry significantly contributes to Lithuania's economy, sustaining local demand and supporting export activities.

 Raw Milk Prices

-As of the latest data, the price of raw milk in Lithuania decreased to 37.63 euro cents per kg.
-This positions Lithuania as one of the countries where farmers receive some of the lowest prices for milk.
-However, there has been an observed increase in raw milk prices compared to June 2023, reflecting an improvement in market conditions.
+The price of raw milk in Lithuania has seen a decrease to 37.63 euro cents per kg.
+This places Lithuania among the countries where farmers receive some of the lowest milk prices.
+However, an increase in raw milk prices since June 2023 indicates an improvement in market conditions, potentially benefiting farmers with better returns.

 Key Enterprises in Lithuania's Dairy Market